Skip to content

 It also makes sense for subscribers with different Names to be set to different groups; they can have independent threads for execution.
 Conversely, if subscribers with different Names are set to the same group, they will share consumption threads.

-Group corresponds to different items in different Brokers:
+Group corresponds to different items in different message brokers:

 • In RabbitMQ, it corresponds to Queue.